SpiroCfiles74/obcsdk/README.md

 	$ go run testtemplate.go
 	$ cd obcsdk/ledgerstresstest
 	$ NETWORK=LOCAL go run LST_2Client2Peer.go

+	Run COMMIT=821a3c7, the v0.6 Sep 7th build, in local environment with one of these commands:
+	$ local_fabric_gerrit.sh -c 821a3c7 -n 4 -f 1 -l error -m pbft -b 2 -s
+	$ export COMMIT=821a3c7; export REPOSITORY_SOURCE=GERRIT; go_record.sh ../CAT/testtemplate.go ../chcotest/BasicFuncNewNetwork.go
 ```
 ###Running tests on Z network requires some tweaking to make things run.
-- Put the IP address info of the peers into the util/NetworkCredentials.json
+- Put the IP address info of the peers into the util/NetworkCredentials.json;
+use script update_z.py to help generate that file for BlueMix networks.
 - Set environment variable NET_COMM_PROTOCOL to use HTTPS instead of default HTTP;
 required for Ledger Stress Tests on Z network, and may also be useful when
 running other tests in other networks that could use HTTPS,